Investigating Disordered Granular Matter via Ordered Geometric Fragmentation: Fragmentation reassembly process and volume evolution

 This difference is maximal for $i=1$ (corresponding to the pairing of the first and last towers) and decreases as the index $i$ approaches the central value, $i = n/2+1$.

 The relative-volume difference vanishes when

-Since $i$ is a non-negative \emph{whole} number, this condition requires careful interpretation.
+Since $i$ must be a positive integer, this condition requires careful interpretation.
 If $n$ is even, Eq.~\eqref{eq:n/2+1} yields an integer value, and the pair $(i,n+2-i)$ reduces to $(n/2+1,n/2+1)$.
 In this case, two conjugate towers coincide and form a single self-conjugate tower.
 If $n$ is odd, such a reduction does not occur, and a self-conjugate tower never exists.

-Conjugate towers are characterized by a rearrangement of identical building blocks.
+Conjugate towers are characterized by a rearrangement of \emph{identical-looking} building blocks.
 When these towers coincide in the even-$n$ case, the resulting self-conjugate tower inherits properties of both configurations.
-It can therefore be inferred that the self-conjugate tower may be constructed from the same building blocks in two distinct orientations, implying the presence of an internal symmetry, in agreement with the behaviour already observed in the example $n=2$ discussed in the subsection \textbf{Case} $n=2 (l=4a)$.
+It can therefore be inferred that the self-conjugate tower may be constructed from the same building blocks in two distinct orientations, implying the presence of an internal symmetry, in agreement with the behaviour already observed in Sec.~\ref{sec:casen2}.

 These paired configurations provide a simple geometric analogue of distinct phases.
-While they are composed of identical building blocks, they differ by a global rearrangement that modifies the enclosed cavity volume.
+While they are composed of \emph{identical-looking} building blocks, they differ by a global rearrangement that modifies the enclosed cavity volume.
 Rearrangement-induced transitions between conjugate towers thus correspond to transitions between geometrically distinct configurations with different effective densities.

 The geometric transitions observed in the present model admit a natural interpretation in the language of phase transitions.
-The relative volume $R_n^{\,i}$ plays the role of a macroscopic order parameter distinguishing tower configurations.
-Transitions between conjugate towers involve discontinuous changes in $R_n^{\,i}$ and may therefore be regarded as first-order-like.
+The relative volume $R_{\,n}^{\,i}$ plays the role of a macroscopic order parameter distinguishing tower configurations.
+Transitions between conjugate towers involve discontinuous changes in $R_{\,n}^{\,i}$ and may therefore be regarded as first-order-like.

 In contrast, when $n$ is even, the middle tower is self-conjugate: rearrangement of the building blocks alters their internal orientation without changing the overall geometry or volume.
 This transition is associated with a discrete rotational symmetry and corresponds to a change in internal symmetry rather than in macroscopic structure.
 In this sense, the self-conjugate tower represents a geometric analogue of a second-order phase transition.

 In summary, the fragmented tower configurations are organized into conjugate pairs distinguished by a discrete symmetry of relative volume, with a self-conjugate configuration arising only for even $n$.
 This structure provides a geometric analogue of phase behavior, in which conjugate towers represent distinct macroscopic phases, while the self-conjugate tower corresponds to a symmetry-driven transition without a change in density.